Knowledge

 Tight grips will lead to inaccurate shots.

-To ensure that the grip is gentle, you will be one way ahead at being better in your shooting.
+To ensure that the grip is gentle, you’ll be one way ahead at being better in your shooting.

 You can also try to squeeze the grip hard for a few minutes to see what reaction your bow will get.

-When you relax your bow, you will notice that the bow will not shake as much as it does when the grip is tighter.
+When you relax your bow, you’ll notice that the bow won’t shake as much as it does when the grip is tighter.

-Your shooting will be much easier in such a case, and you will achieve a high level of accuracy.
+Your shooting will be much easier in such a case, and you’ll achieve a high level of accuracy.

-Perfect shooting implies that the bow will freely slip off your hand no matter your hand’s positioning, and you will hit the target.
+Perfect shooting implies that the bow will freely slip off your hand no matter your hand’s positioning, and you’ll hit the target.

-By shooting using the same arrows, this is should not be a limit for you, you can try shooting with different types, but it is best that you remain consistent with the arrows you use.
+By shooting using the same arrows, this is shouldn’t be a limit for you, you can try shooting with different types, but it’s best that you remain consistent with the arrows you use.

 Arrows are expensive, more so if you want a good one.